aabacchus/kiss-find/README.md

 ## Adding a repository

-If your repository is on github, just add the `kiss-repo` topic and it should be automatically picked up.
+If your repository is on github or codeberg, just add the `kiss-repo` topic and it should be automatically picked up.

 If your repository is anywhere else, open a pull request or issue for it to be added to the `include` file.